eltimster/arc-medtechai/phd-openings.md

 The suitable candidate would have BSc in a discipline related to psychology, neuroscience or neuroimaging with a keen interest in computer science, statistics and the interface between modern machine learning and complex neurobiological models.
 You will be well supported by a team of mathematicians and computer scientists as well as clinical neuroscientific staff.
 You will have access to data sets from the most current clinical pathological studies of Alzheimer’s Disease.

-**Key areas involved in the research:** machine learning, Bayesian data analysis, mixed modelling, cognitive decline
+**Key areas involved in the research:** machine learning, Bayesian data analysis, modelling of cognitive decline

 ## Context-specific Clinical Decision Support Leveraging Clinical Practice Guidelines